Asrithareddy19/BikeSales_Dashboard/README.md

 - **Microsoft Excel**: For data cleaning, analysis, and dashboard creation.

 ## How to Use
-1. Download the `Dashboard.xlsx` file.
+1. Download the `Excel Project Dataset1.xlsx` file.
 2. Open it in Microsoft Excel.
 3. Explore the interactive charts and metrics displayed in the dashboard.